Meet Our Keratoconus Specialist in Irvine, California

 Your cornea is the transparent, outer lens of your eye, and it typically has a smooth dome shape.
 Keratoconus describes a condition in which the corneal structure isn’t strong enough to maintain a healthy ball shape.

-Meet with our Keratoconus Specialist in Irvine, CA to define your eye's condition and ways for treatment.
+Meet with our Keratoconus Specialist in Irvine, California to define your eye's condition and ways for treatment.

 As a result, the cornea bulges outward into more of a cone.
 Our professional optometric team at our eye care clinic is knowledgeable about how to diagnose and treat keratoconus.